Erdoğan orders out US and EU ambassadors

 Turkish president Recep Tayyip Erdoğan has ordered out the ambassadors of his top Nato allies and Western investors, in what his opponents called a reckless political stunt.

-"I gave the necessary order to our foreign minister and said what must be done: 'These 10 ambassadors must be declared 'persona non grata' at once.
+"I gave the necessary order to our foreign minister and said what must be done: 'These 10 ambassadors must be declared persona non grata at once.
 You will sort it out immediately'," Erdoğan said in a speech in Eskişehir, north-west Turkey, on Saturday (23 October).

 Join EUobserver today